-Regardless of whether or not you're having a destination wedding or getting married close to home, understanding basic wedding etiquette can be a tricky thing.
+Regardless of whether or not you're getting married close to home, understanding basic wedding etiquette can be a tricky thing.
 Who pays for what?
 How many guests should you invite?
 The etiquette questions are sometimes endless, and when you add a faraway destination with potentially different customs and cultural practices, the rules could change entirely.
 But destination wedding etiquette doesn't have to be confusing — all it takes is a bit of extra research and planning before you jet off for the big day.

 From travel costs to tipping, here are our top 10 destination wedding etiquette tips.